18F/18f.gsa.gov/_posts/2023-04-16-18f-checks-in-with-the-dawson-project-at-the-us-tax-court.md

   - open source
   - tax court
 excerpt: >
   The United States Tax Court is an independent federal court that settles disputes between taxpayers and the Internal Revenue Service.
 Since the 1980s, the Court has used a modified commercial software product to manage its operations.
-Last year the Court introduced DAWSON, a modern open-source case management system developed with assistance from an industry partner and 18F.
+In December 2020, the Court introduced DAWSON, a modern open-source case management system developed with assistance from an industry partner and 18F.
 DAWSON streamlined Court operations and changed the way the public interacts with the Court.
 ---

 _This is the third in a series of blog posts where 18F checks in with our partners throughout the government.
 Previously in this series: [18F Checks In With Emily Read and the USGS Water Resources Mission Area Projects](https://18f.gsa.gov/2023/02/24/18f-checks-in-with-emily-read-and-the-usgs-water-resources-mission-area-projects/)._